-I always explain that laser hair removal is not permanent; we aim to get 80 to 90% reduction of unwanted hair, so my clients are not under any false illusions about their future treatments.
+We believe honesty is the best policy with our clients, we always explain that laser hair removal is not permanent; we aim to get an 80 to 90% reduction of unwanted hair, so our clients are not under any false illusions about their future treatments.

 Prepping for laser hair removal

-- Before undergoing laser hair removal treatment, you must not PLUCK, TWEEZE, or THREAD.
-This stimulates hair growth; turning it from fine, vellus hair into coarse, terminal hair
+- before undergoing laser hair removal treatment, we recommend against plucking, tweezing, or threading, which stimulates hair growth; turning it from fine, vellus hair into coarse, terminal hair

-- Ideally, you don’t want to be WAXING, because laser targets the root of the hair, which is temporarily removed by waxing
+- ideally, you don’t want to be waxing, because the laser targets the root of the hair, which is temporarily removed by waxing

-- It is really important that you are wearing no FAKE or GRADUAL tan, and that the areas being treated have not been directly EXPOSED to the sun, because laser is attracted to pigment in the skin
+- it is really important that you are wearing no fake or gradual tan, and that the areas being treated have not been directly exposed to the sun, because laser is attracted to the pigment in the skin

-- For those who have more pigment in the skin, you will be prone to marking easily.
-I always advise using a pigment prevention cream five days from the day laser treatment is performed.
+- for those who have more pigment in the skin, you will be prone to marking easily, we always advise using a pigment prevention cream five days from the day laser treatment is performed.
 This mask contains heat shock proteins and helps to eliminate any concerns with burning

-A question often asked by my clients is, what is the difference between these two treatments?
+A question often asked by our clients is, what is the difference between these two treatments?

 IPL can also lead to a number of undesirable effects, especially with Fitzpatrick skin types 4,5, and 6; this increases the risk of burning and hyper or hypo-pigmentation.

-Below are a list of questions you can expect to be asked before treatment:
+Below is a list of questions you can expect to be asked before treatment: